luke-h1/tmtodos.me/CONTRIBUTING.md

 ### Making a PR

-Before making a PR, ensure all files are linted according to our eslint configuration and tests pass locally(not yet setup, but soon).
+Before making a PR, ensure all files are linted according to the eslint configuration (airbnb) and tests pass locally (no tests as of yet)

 When making a PR, add a meaningful title and description.
-And fill the auto-generated PR template as best as you can.

 If any development is done on the UI (additions or non-trivial changes), please include a screenshot of the change.

+### Adding dependencies

+Make sure you're in the correct folder when adding dependencies.
+If you are adding backend dependenices make sure you are in the root of the project.
+If you are adding frontend dependencies make sure you're in the frontend folder

 ### Bugs or Features?